devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 have the potential for using vectorized loops for aggregation that a compiler can use SIMD instructions for, and divide and conquer large data sets.

-So let's take a look at some code and dissect the partitioned hash aggregation algorithms in use by Apache Datafusion and DuckDB.
+So let's take a look at some code and dissect the partitioned hash aggregation algorithms in use by Apache DataFusion and DuckDB.

-First up, Datafusion!
-We can get an overall idea of the core components of a datafusion hash aggregation by looking at a sample of the `GroupedHashAggregateStream` struct.
+First up, DataFusion!
+We can get an overall idea of the core components of a DataFusion hash aggregation by looking at a sample of the `GroupedHashAggregateStream` struct.
 (I've cut off a few of the fields here just to show some of the core fields).

 ```rust